Who is Camp Bow Wow®?

 In-home pet care.
 Sometimes boarding dogs isn’t practical.
 Maybe they’re too young, or perhaps they have non-canine or even non-mammalian friends who can’t come to Camp.
 Home Buddies provides pet sitting for dogs, cats, birds, fish, small mammals and reptiles, as well as care for special-needs animals, dog walking, waste cleanup and more.

 Retail.
 Though it’s only a small portion of our business model, each Camp carries a modest selection of toys, treats, food, collars and leashes, in case pet parents have left something important at home.

-*Figure represents the aggregate increase in annual gross revenue for the 137 locations that were open and operating for any length of time during the 12-month period ending on December 31, 2016 when compared to the aggregate annual gross revenue for the locations that were open and operating for any length of time during the 12-month period ending on December 31, 2015.
-The financial performance representation contained in Item 19 of our 2017 Franchise Disclosure Document also includes: (1) annual unit-level gross revenue; and, (2) selected expenses for expense- reporting franchises.
+* Figure represents the aggregate increase in annual gross revenue for the 146 locations that were open and operating for any length of time during the 12-month period ending December 31, 2017 when compared to the aggregate annual gross revenue for the locations that were open and operating for any length of time during the 12-month period ending December 31, 2016.
+The financial performance representation contained in Item 19 of our 2018 Franchise Disclosure Document also includes: (1) annual unit-level gross revenue; and (2) select expenses for expense-reporting franchises.

 Creating “pull demand”

 Pull demand is a term marketers use to define when customer acceptance of a product or service is so high, customers storm the gates, like Apple customers do.
 We have our own version of pull demand.
 Camp Bow Wow can anecdotally measure a Camp’s success by something we call the “pull factor”: If a dog is pulling hard on his leash to get into the Camp, we know we’re doing a good job.
 Many of our most regular customers bring their dogs to day care several days a week.
 For the dog, walking into Camp Bow Wow is like walking into a favorite bar.
 They sidle right up to their friends and start enjoying each other’s company immediately.